-An energy-efficient ESG strategy can help you reduce your carbon footprint, improve your operations and ultimately boost your bottom line.
+An energy-efficient ESG strategy a can help you reduce your carbon footprint, improve your operations and ultimately boost your bottom line.
 Here are five best practices to get you started.

 1) Strategy on Energy

 Energy efficiency is an essential part of every business’s Environmental, Social, and Governance (ESG) strategy.
 Energy efficiency will also be one of your most significant competitive advantages.
 According to an NRDC report, Energy efficiency measures that could be implemented at USS industrial plants are estimated to reduce emissions of greenhouse gases by more than 170 million metric tons per year—roughly equivalent to taking over 60 million cars off thU.S.S. roads and highways each year.
 That said, there’s still room for improvement—and many companies aren’t tapping into their full potential when it comes to energy efficiency strategies.
 To maximize energy efficiency, you should take a holistic approach: consider low-cost and high-impact changes such as implementing variable speed drive on air compressors or modifying production schedules to shift work hours in lower-cost periods.

 2) Portfolio Impact

 Having a diverse portfolio is one of the most critical factors in mitigating risk and driving returns.
 An investment strategy centered on energy efficiency fits into several strategic asset classes, including waste management and infrastructure.
 This strategy can help drive social value and financial returns, which makes it an ideal addition to any portfolio.
 Recent research has shown that energy efficiency has grown from 20% of total global power consumption in 1996 to 33% today.
 Additionally, 1/3rd of greenhouse gas emissions originate from inefficient equipment, buildings, and vehicles.